 Above, you saw a picture of an open stair stringer.
 To be fair, here’s a picture of a closed stair stringer.

 As far as I can tell, the main difference between a closed stair stringer and an open one is look.
-You can pick an open or closed stair stringer based on what you like.
+You can pick an open or closed one based on what you like.
 And your budget.
 Closed stringers are cheaper than open ones because the open stringers have to be cut to fit and obviously, that’s more expensive.

 Do I Need Two Stair Stringers for My Miniature Dollhouse Staircase?